svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 Decoupling caps.

-Use small serial resistors for the larger decoupling caps because too-low ESR of the ceramic cps might affect stability.
+Use small serial resistors for the larger decoupling caps because too-low ESR of the ceramic caps might affect stability.
 Can test with either 5R resistors or solder bridge to see the effect.

 ## Schematic